-Until Live 10, sidechain settings were not included when you freeze down a track – but now they are, which makes things a lot easier.
+Until Ableton Live 10, sidechain settings were not included when you freeze down a track – but now they are, which makes things a lot easier.

 When exporting audio you can now handily choose whether or not to export the return and master channels effects in the bounce down.
-This is particularly useful to produce the stems for remix parts without any effects.
+This is particularly useful to produce the stems for remixing parts without any effects.

 In Dance music and a lot of other styles, the drums are what keeps the song together.
 A strong and tight drum section is needed to make your productions stand up to professional recordings.

 When producing the drums it is good practice to have a separate channel for each drum sound.
 This separates the parts and makes them easier to add effects and control the volumes.
 Each drum also needs to be EQ’ed and compression added.